-Select the pipe material by using the A and keys to scroll through the list.

-Press to confirm the material.

-You are then prompted to enter the internal diameter of the pipe:

-Use the () and () keys to change the value.
+Pipe Material: PLASTIC PULSE Select the pipe material by using the A and keys to scroll through the list.
+Press H to confirm the material.
+Enter Pipe ID: 050.0 mm Pulse You are then prompted to enter the internal diameter of the pipe: Use the , and keys to change the value.
+Press Wall Thickness: 004.35 mm Enter the wall thickness of the pipe: Use the , and keys to change the value.
 Press to confirm the value.

-Enter the wall thickness of the pipe:

-Use the , and keys to change the value.

-Press to confirm the value.

-Select the fluid using and Option are Water Glycol Ethanol.

-Press to confirm the fluid name.
+NERGY Instrument Fluid Water Select the fluid using And C. Options are Water Glycol Ethanol.
+Press C to confirm the fluid name.

-With Glycol or Ethanol Next enter the %age

-Either Select the %age of Ethanol.

-Or Select the %age mix of Glycol.

-Enter the Fluid temperature

-Allowed range:

--20.0-140.0 °C (-4.0-284.0 °F).

-Select the Instrument Type using .

-The unit is preconfigured for Heating applications.

-Select the Instrument Side (where flow sensors are

-installed) using .

-The unit is preconfigured for Flow.

-The unit now shows the correct flow sensor separation (in this case, 12.4 mm) for the chosen values of pipe ID, pipe material and fluid.

-Make a note of the separation distance.